githubsatelliteworkshops/codeql/README.md

 > There are two workshops on this topic.
 Both will cover the basics of writing queries in CodeQL.
 The first will focus on Java, and the second will focus on JavaScript.

-## :watch: Workshop times
+## Workshop materials

+Please complete the **Prerequisites** section (below) before the workshop.
+The following links contain the content that will be covered during the workshop:
-1. Thursday May 7 / 7:00am: Finding security vulnerabilities in Java with CodeQL
+1. Thursday May 7 / 7:00am PDT: [Finding security vulnerabilities in Java with CodeQL](/java.md)
-1. Thursday May 7 / 9:30am: Finding security vulnerabilities in JavaScript with CodeQL
+1. Thursday May 7 / 9:30am PDT: [Finding security vulnerabilities in JavaScript with CodeQL](/javascript.md)

 ## :mega: Prerequisites
 - Install [Visual Studio Code](https://code.visualstudio.com/).